ryanslikesocool/ClockKit/README.md

   // 1f / 0.2f -> 5.
 });

 // And now I'll stop the timer.
-This acts like cancelling the timer before it can call the lambda function.
+This cancels the timer before it can call the lambda function.
-Timer.Delay.Stop(timer);
+Timer.Timer.Stop(timer);

 bool condition = true;
 Timer.Delay.For(1f, () => condition = false);